Non-Spatial Geodataprocessing#

 SQL#

-SQL (Structured Query Language) is a standardized programming language that is used to manage databases and perform various operations on the data in them.
+SQL (Structured Query Language) is a standardised programming language that is used to manage databases and perform various operations on the data in them.
 In the Query Builder in QGIS, you can use SQL expressions to use one or more conditions to filter a layer.

 You can easily access essential SQL statements by referring to this handy Cheat Sheet.
 This offers a concise overview of the core functionalities.